 Highly flammable liquids present a particularly high fire risk.
-For example, a leak from a container of flammable solvents, such as acetone, may produce large quantities of heavier-thanair flammable vapours.
+For example, a leak from a container of flammable solvents, such as acetone, may produce large quantities of heavier-than-air flammable vapours.
 These can travel large distances, increasing the likelihood of their reaching a source of ignition well away from the original leak, such as a basement containing heating plant and/or electrical equipment on automatic timers.

-Flammable liquids stored in plastic containers can be a particular problem if involved in fire because they readily melt, spilling their contents and fuelling rapid fire growth.
+Flammable liquids stored in plastic containers can be a particular problem if involved in fire because they readily melt spilling their contents and fuelling rapid fire growth.

-The risk is reduced by ensuring the storage and use of highly flammable liquids is carefully managed; that materials contaminated with solvent are properly disposed of and when not in use, they are safely stored.
-In the workroom, up to 50 litres may be stored in a fire-resisting cabinet or bin that will contain any leaks (see Figures 15 and 16).
-Quantities greater than 50 litres should be stored in a dedicated highly flammable liquids store.
-Further guidance on the storage of highly flammable liquids in containers is available from the HSE.49
+The risk is reduced by ensuring the storage and use of highly flammable liquids is carefully managed, that materials contaminated with solvent are properly disposed of (Figure 15) and when not in use, they are safely stored.
+Up to 50 litres may be stored in a fire-resisting cabinet or bin that will contain any leaks (Figure 16).